particle-iot/docs/src/content/reference/SDKs/ios.md

 ```
 ---
 #### Get a list of all devices
-List the devices that belong to currently logged in user and find a specific device by name:
+List the devices that belong to currently logged in user and find a specific device by name.
+Please note that devices returned by `getDevices` do not contain variable and function info.
+For that information to be available, call `refresh` method on device instance:

 **Objective-C**